 Understand, they are not victims too.
 They come to us only for their personal vengeance that does not help us or the cause in any manner.

 There may be other types of men who are not victims and hence we should not consider them as victims by ourselves.
 That will be a great mistake.

 4. Real victims of abuse

 Well, I have always been against any easy solutions, but I have never been against giving these men (only real victims) a shoulder to cry on.
-So as a counselor the minimum we can do is to give them a patient hearing, a platform to vent their frustration.
+As a counsellor, the minimum we can do is to give them a patient hearing, a platform to vent their frustration.
 But at the same time, we need to make them realize that there is no easy way out and they need to be an informed warrior to fight their battle.
 Because if at the start they have some issues that we provide an easy solution for, some other time they may have some other grave issues.
 If that happens, they again need to come back to us unless they are empowered in the true sense.
 So giving easy solution may make them feel better but that takes away the importance of knowledge and being master of one’s own case.
 That exposes them to a greater risk in future and also doesn’t help the movement in any manner.
 Once these victims understand the power of knowledge, they become a warrior.
 They not only respect other fellow fighters but also respect the movement.
 They become a fighter in the long run.